Detailed Configuration Examples

 curl https://raw.githubusercontent.com/fluent/fluent-bit/master/install.sh | sh

-# Or using package manager (recommended for future compatibility)
+# Or using package manager (secure method for Ubuntu 20.04+)

 sudo apt-get update